JohanHorsmans/cds-visual-exam-2021/assignment_3/README.md

 cd assignment_3
 python3 edge_detection.py
 ```
-__You can specify the following optional arguments from the terminal:__
+__You can specify the following optional argument from the terminal:__
 ```bash
 -i
 --image_path